ewerlopes/simple-segment/README.md

 [An Online Algorithm for Segmenting Time Series][keogh], including:

 - the sliding window algorithm;
-- the top-down algorithm; and
+- the top-down algorithm;
-- the bottom-up algorithm.
+- the bottom-up algorithm;
+- mSWAB algorithm, defined at *"Described in Van Laerhoven, Kristof, and Bernt Schiele."An Empirical Study of Time Series Approximation Algorithms for Wearable Accelerometers."
+(2009)."*

 The code is *not* optimized for performance in any way, but I've found it useful for experimenting and data exploration.